 If Credentialing is Delegated, List Entity – If credentialing is not performed by the applicant, enter the name of the entity that performs the credentialing.
 The name entered should match one of the entities listed on the "Entity Listing in Preparation for Monitoring Review" document that was previously provided to the RO.

 Medical Group Affiliation – For each provider reflected on the table indicate the name of the medical group/IPA affiliation for that provider.
-This data is necessary so that CMS may sort the table to assess provider network adequacy without requiring that a separate HSD-2 table be completed for each medical group/IPA that comprises a distinct health service delivery network.

-Notes: Leave this column blank if the provider is not affiliated with a medical group/IPA.

-For example, if the applicant has a provider with a direct contract that is affiliated with a “XYZ” medical group/IPA, it must input “DC” in column number 5 and the name of “XYZ” medical group/IPA in column 17.
+If the applicant has a direct contract with the provider, but is not affiliated with a medical group/IPA, then enter “DC.”

-If the applicant plan’s provider has a direct contract, but is not affiliated with a medical group/IPA, then input “DC” in column 5 and leave column 17 blank.
+Notes: Leave this column blank if the provider is not affiliated with a medical group/IPA or has a direct contract with applicant (i.e. Hospital employee)

+.

 Names MUST be entered exactly the same way each time, including spelling, abbreviations, etc. in order for the automated criteria process to work correctly.
 Any variances will result in incorrect summaries of data and other errors.

 Employment Status – Indicate whether the provider is an employee of a medical group/IPA or whether a downstream contract is in place.
 Insert “E” if the provider is an employee.
-Insert “DC” if a downstream contract is in place for the provider.
+Insert “DS” if a downstream contract is in place for the provider.

-C. Table HSD-2a: PCP/Specialist Contract Signature Page Index
+Table HSD-2a: PCP/Specialist Contract Signature Page Index

-The purpose of this index is to map contracted PCPs and specialty physicians listed in HSD-2 to the tab indicating the template contract used to make official the relationship between the applicant and the provider.
+The purpose of this index is to map contracted PCPs and specialty physicians listed in HSD-2 the template contract used to execute the relationship between the applicant and the provider.
 For SAE MA applicants, the grid will also document whether any of the applicant’s current providers will be part of the network available in the expansion area.
-If so, the provider should be reflected in the index to 1) establish the provider as a part of the contracted network for the expansion area, and 2) to provide the template contract used to formalize the arrangements.
-However, since these providers are already established as providers for the applicants, signature pages will not be requested to support the existence of written arrangements.
-It is assumed that these arrangements were in place prior to the filing of the service area expansion.

 Column Explanations: